lrzjason/T2ITrainer/README.md

 ## Acknowledgements:
+- Thanks for diffusers and Terminus Research Group
 - Thanks to minienglish1 and Freon in EveryDream Discord for the assistance.
 - Special thanks to kohya ss for references from the training codebase.
 - Thanks to Kblueleaf for coding reference on hunyuandit gradient checkpoint implementation.